CobayaSampler/cobaya/README.rst

-cobaya, a code for Bayesian analysis in Cosmology
+*cobaya*, a code for Bayesian analysis in Cosmology
 =================================================

 :Author: `Jesus Torrado`_ and `Antony Lewis`_